German-American Friendship Garden: History

 The Friendship Garden restoration was launched in 2013 under a joint memorandum signed by the German Embassy, the National Park Service, and the Association of German-American Societies of Greater Washington D.C.
 The memorandum activated a trust fund whose income is to be used for the upkeep of the Garden.

-With that, work could begin on the Garden.
-Perennial beds and other native plants and flowers were planted and revitalized during the fall last year.
+Perennial beds and other native plants and flowers were planted and revitalized.
 A new irrigation system was installed.
-Finally, the central square panel of the Friendship Garden was restored and partly redesigned.
+The central square panel of the Friendship Garden was also restored and partly redesigned.

 The entire project followed the original design of the late German-born landscape artist Wolfgang Oehme, and was carried out under the guidance of the landscaping company Oehme van Sweden.

+During a renovation in July, 2026, a vehicle drove over one of the fountains, damaging it.